cats-tool/cats/README.md

 ## Run CATS

-After having built CATS and connected spot, you are ready for causality anayslsi.
+After having built CATS and connected spot, you are ready for causality analysis.
 The two basic input modes are *cause checking* and *cause sketching*.
 For the following, we assume that the current directory is the main tool folder.